LoginRadius/engineering-portal/content/blog/exception_handling_in_csharp/index.md

 **System.OutOfMemoryException** – Occurs when the app runs out of memory

 **System.InvalidCastException** – Occurs when you try to cast an object to a type that it can’t be cast to

+**System.InvalidOperationException** - Occurs when a method call is invalid for the object's current state

+**System.ArgumentException** - Occurs when one of the arguments provided to a method is not valid

 ## Exception Handling